 It is a fairly quiet town because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Livingston Manor has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Livingston Manor has few renters and college students.
 But the biggest reason it is quieter in Livingston Manor than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Livingston Manor may be for you.

-As is often the case in a small town, Livingston Manor doesn't have a public transportation system that people use for their commute.
+Livingston Manor is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The citizens of Livingston Manor are slightly less educated than the national average of 21.84% for the average city or town: 16.13% of adults in Livingston Manor have a bachelor's degree or advanced degree
+The percentage of adults in Livingston Manor with college degrees is slightly lower than the national average of 21.84% for all communities.
+16.13% of adults in Livingston Manor have a bachelor's degree or advanced degree.

 The per capita income in Livingston Manor in 2022 was $26,115, which is low income relative to New York, and lower middle income relative to the rest of the US.
 This equates to an annual income of $104,460 for a family of four.
 However, Livingston Manor contains both very wealthy and poor people as well.